MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 ---------

-Once testing has passed on the local Met Office machines then ensure all changes for macros and kgos have been committed to the local copy of the branch and then push the changes back to the remote branch.
+Once testing has passed on the local Met Office machines then ensure all changes for macros and KGOs have been committed to the local copy of the branch and then push the changes back to the remote branch.

 .. tip::